zm1990s/dify-docs/en/guides/knowledge-base/integrate-knowledge-within-application.md

 - **Score Threshold**

   This parameter establishes the similarity threshold for filtering text segments.
 Only those segments with a vector retrieval similarity score exceeding the set threshold will be recalled.
-A higher threshold value results in fewer texts being recalled.
+A higher threshold value results in fewer texts being recalled, but those recalled are likely to be more relevant.
+Adjust this parameter based on your specific needs for precision versus recall.

 The multi-recall mode can achieve higher quality recall results when retrieving from multiple knowledge bases; therefore, it is **recommended to set the recall mode to multi-recall**.